Skip to main content

 Laser Paint Stripping Applications

-E-Coating Removal
+E-coating Removal

 E-coating is removed from specific areas on seat rails to ensure that it does not contaminate the welds.
 It provides better control over the process than alternatives like grinding and masking.